raspberrypilearning/raspberry-pi-command/en/step_8.md

 ![Main Menu Editor](images/command-colours-output.png)

-Keep this window open, you're going to need it later.
+Keep this window open; you will need it later.
 --- /task ---

 --- task ---
-Have you ever tried taking a screenshot on the Raspberry Pi?
+Have you ever tried taking a screenshot on Raspberry Pi?
 It's really easy.
-Just tap the 'PRT SCR' key on your keyboard and a new image file will be created in your home directory.
+Just tap the <kbd>Print screen</kbd> key on your keyboard and a new image file will be created in your home directory.

-Now choose 'Graphics' the 'Image Viewer' from the Main Menu.
+Now, go to the main menu and choose **Graphics** then **Image Viewer**.
 You should see your image.
-If you have other images in your home directory then you can click the right arrow until you find the screenshot you just took.
+If you have other images in your **home** directory, then you can click the **right** arrow until you find the screenshot that you just took.
 --- /task ---

 --- task ---
-When you press the 'PRT SCR' key, it runs a command called 'scrot' (short for **scr**een sh**ot**).
+When you press the <kbd>Print screen</kbd> key, it runs a command called `scrot` (short for '**scr**een sh**ot**').

-Try running 'scrot' from the command line.
+Try running `scrot` from the command line:

 ```bash
 scrot
 ```

-Then open the Image Viewer to view the new file.
+Then, open the Image Viewer to view the new file.

 --- /task ---

 --- task ---
 You can also take a screenshot of a single window.

-Use 'scrot' with the -s command and then click on the window containing the output of your command.
+Use `scrot` with the `-s` command and then click on the window containing the output of your command.

 ```bash
 scrot -s